 - Entertainers in films and circuses

-- And even won more Westminster Kennel Club Best-In-Show awards than any other breed.
+- Winners at Westminster Kennel Club Best-In-Show… More than any other breed.

 Wire Fox Terrier Temperament and Personality